 1. Everest Base Camp

 FINAL CONCLUSION: Nepal certainly has a lot to offer compared to the size of land it beholds, more of everything so-to-say, from cultural diversity, to various types of landscapes, to scenic natural beauty, watersheds and much more.
 I personally believe that this land holds a great importance both religiously and in scientific and geographic terms and should be taken care of accordingly.
+Apart from trekking you can obviously rent a car in Nepal and travel by land around different cities.
 The destinations mentioned above are the best of what Nepal can offer any adventure enthusiasts, but these are only a few.
 There are other thousands of places if not exactly like the ones mentioned above, but similar in size, geo-diversity and the most important of all, the great feeling that all of these places offer you once you’re there.

 Nikhil is musician by choice, writer by profession.
 Currently, studying Bachelors in Hospitality.

 5 thoughts on “Top 10 Travel Destinations in Nepal”

 Superb collection of the destination.
 I have already been in most of the places of your list.
 And i completely agree with your list.

 I also agree with your lists.Now we have more new destination like Mohare Danda Trek,Nar Phu Valley Trek,Dolpa Trekking etc.Thanks for sharing this post

 Great Collection !!!
 Now Manasalu Circuit Trek is the best adventure destination of Nepal Manasalu Region.